 You Make A Good Point

-Maybe I should cut it.
-There are some compelling arguments for short hair.
+Maybe I should.
+There are some compelling arguments for why you should cut your hair.

 Long hair is a pain.
 You do learn to deal with it, after a while you almost forget about it, but there are regular reminders.